MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-getting-started.md

    ![img](../../../media/mesh-scripting/getting-started/JITHitBreakpoint.png)

+> [!NOTE]
+> By default, the application will timeout after 2 minutes of inactivity.
+To increase this window, put a numeric `"debugTimeoutSecs"` value to your manifest file (ex. `"debugTimeoutSecs": 240`)

 ## Upload the Environment

 The Mesh Cloud Scripting Service  infrastructure deployment and publishing is integrated as part of the Mesh Toolkit Uploader.